Tafish-Qureshi/Tafish-Qureshi/README.md

 - 👋 Hi, I’m @Tafish-Qureshi
 - 👀 I’m interested in Coding, Gaming and Working
-- 🌱 I’m currently learning C, HTML, CSS, JS, PHP.
+- 🌱 I’m currently learning HTML, CSS, JS.

 - 📫 How to reach me on Linkedin https://www.linkedin.com/in/tafish-qureshi/